-Is acceptance into AVODAH contingent on reaching my fundraising goal?
+Is acceptance into program contingent on reaching my fundraising goal?

 Why do this over the summer?

-Corps members are busy during their year in AVODAH between working full-time and participating in the AVODAH community.
-It is not realistic to ask Corps members to add fundraising and outreach to their other responsibilities.
-We have found that incoming Corps members understand AVODAH’s mission and do a great job of expressing their enthusiasm even before the formal start of the year.
+Corps Members are busy during the program year between working full-time and participating in the AVODAH community.
+It is not realistic to ask our participants to add fundraising and outreach to their other responsibilities.
+We have found that incoming Corps Members understand AVODAH’s mission and do a great job of expressing their enthusiasm even before the formal start of the year.